 - Raging Phoenix is sometimes billed as "drunken (B-boy) muay thai vs. drunken kung fu."

 - In The World's End, the pubcrawlers, while not martial artists in any sense of the word, get progressively better at fighting their robotic foes the more they drink, even displaying a couple of recognizable moves from Drunken Master- this should be expected given that the stunt coordinator was Brad Allen, a member of the Jackie Chan Stunt Team.
+However, more frequently they use wrestling moves.

 - Everway supplement Spherewalker Sourcebook.
 The combat system called The Entangling Art involves the user appearing clumsy, staggering out of the way of blows, accidentally tripping enemies and clumsily dashing weapons out of their hands.
 It can be used to break arms, knock down stout warriors, and even kill opponents.